Rolando Villazón

-Rolando Villazón Mauleón (born 22 February 1972) is a Mexican operatic tenor, stage director, author, radio and television personality and artistic director.
-He now lives in France, and in 2007 became a French citizen.
+Rolando Villazón Mauleón (born 22 February 1972) is a Mexican operatic tenor, stage director, author, radio and television personality, and artistic director.
+He resides in France and received his citizenship in 2007.

-Villazón has published several books, including the novels Malabares and Paladas de sombra contra la oscuridad which have been translated into French and German.
+Villazón has published several books, including the novels Malabares and Paladas de sombra contra la oscuridad, which have been translated into French and German.
 He is a member of the Collège de 'Pataphysique in Paris.

 Early life

 He was raised in Fuentes de Satélite, a suburban area of Greater Mexico City, Mexico.
-In an interview for Mexican television, Villazón told the story of how he was discovered as a tenor.
+In an interview for Mexican television, Villazón recounted how he was discovered as a tenor.
 He said that one day, as he was getting out of the shower in his apartment in Mexico City, somebody came knocking on his door; it was baritone Arturo Nieto, a friend of his neighbour, who had heard him singing while in the shower.
 He told Rolando he had an amazing voice and invited him to his music academy to develop his voice; it was there that Villazón fell in love with opera.

 Career

 Late 1990s and early 2000s

-He came to international attention in 1999 when he won second prize in Plácido Domingo's Operalia competition (losing to Bulgarian bass Orlin Anastassov), as well as the first Zarzuela prize and the audience prize.
+Villazón came to international attention in 1999 when he won second prize in Plácido Domingo's Operalia competition (losing to Bulgarian bass Orlin Anastassov), as well as the first Zarzuela prize and the audience prize.
 The same year he sang for the first time in Italy as des Grieux in Manon at the Teatro Carlo Felice in Genoa.
 In 2000 he appeared for the first time at the Berlin State Opera, as Macduff in Macbeth.
 Over the years he has presented many of his best roles there, among them José in Carmen and des Grieux in Manon.

 In Munich in 2000 he sang Rodolfo in La bohème and in 2002 in Los Angeles, Rinuccio in Gianni Schicchi.
 In 2003 he sang Rodolfo at the Glyndebourne Festival Opera in England.
 He also enjoyed success in the title role of Les Contes d'Hoffmann at London's Royal Opera House.
 The following year he appeared as Alfredo in La traviata at the Metropolitan Opera, New York, and in 2005, both at St. Petersburg and the Salzburg Festival.